exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter1.md

 ### Getting started with boilerplateStart
 BoilerplateStart serve as a template for new module creation.
 1. Copy `boilerplateStart` to `todo` module
-2. Edit readme.md, replace the text in it to 'My first custom module to manage todo list'
+2. Edit `readme.md`, replace the text in it to 'My first custom module to manage todo list'
 3. Rename `BoilerplateStartModule.php` to `TodoModule.php`
 4. Edit `TodoModule.php` file
-    - Change the class name from BoilerplateStartModule to TodoModule
+    - Change the class name from `BoilerplateStartModule` to `TodoModule`
     - Replace all `boilerplateStart` to `todo`
     - Replace all `BoilerplateStart` to `Todo`
     - We going to create a new database table structure called `todo`, this has to be done in code thru `installDb` function: